bazel-contrib/rules_nodejs/README.md

 ### Toolchains

 When you add `node_repositories()` to your `WORKSPACE` file it will setup a node toolchain for all currently supported platforms, Linux, macOS and Windows.
+Amongst other things this adds support for cross-compilations as well as Remote Build Execution support.
 For more detailed information also see [Bazel Toolchains](https://docs.bazel.build/versions/master/toolchains.html).

 If you have an advanced use-case you can also register your own toolchains and call `node_configure` directly to manually setup a toolchain.